 - Climate change resiliency.
 Providing more incentives for voluntary energy retrofits to the existing building stock can help reduce greenhouse gas emissions.
 In addition, providing more leadership in mitigating climate change risks and preparing for disaster recovery from wildfires and floods could assist with BC’s current and future natural disasters.

 Once all the party platforms are released, we will write a post comparing the different promises affecting the real estate sector in BC.
-To keep updated with BCREA's and CREA's election publications, visit the Lobbying and Legislation page on REALTOR Link®.
+To keep updated with BCREA’s publications, visit the Elections Page on BCREA Access.

 To subscribe to receive BCREA publications such as this one, or to update your email address or current subscriptions, click here.

 What we do